 After it sits for a few minutes, you can cut and separate all the ribs, exposing the edges.
 This creates an appealing brightness.
 Pile them up back and forth like a crude fence.
 Now you REALLY have everybody’s attention, and the conversation finally ceases completely.

 Keeping some extra sauce on the side not only tantalizes taste buds, it redirects the conversation to your skills.
 Be ready with a flowery description, vivid but not too detailed.
 I might say something like “The flavor and color is derived from Tamarind, but butter provides the texture.
-You DO know what TAMARIND is, don’t you? hahaha, of course you do!”

 We have created a buffet presentation, but I find guests to be timid about helping themselves to what appears to be a precarious Jenga.
 This is one good reason why we have only two actually items on our little menu.
 With very little fanfare, we can create a nice presentation with altitude, easily suited and geared to each individual appetite.
 People like to see the big slabs, but prefer not to wrestle with them.

 Clearly, there is little or no red in this dish.
 Not even the dark hue that COMES from red!
-When I made the Dark Side Barbecue Sauce the first time, my spouse looked at the big pitcher and said “Isn’t that a little bit on the dark side for Barbecue sauce?”
+When I made the Dark Side Barbecue Sauce the first time, my spouse looked at the big pitcher and said, “Isn’t that a little bit on the dark side for Barbecue sauce?”
 Typically, she is not particularly interested in my work, but her utterance was bound to stick.
 And so it did!